pointlander/anomaly/README.md

 * images - Test images for anomaly_image

 ## Abstract
 Standard statistical methods can be used for anomaly detection of one dimensional real valued data.
 The multidimensional nature of JSON documents makes anomaly detection more difficult.
 This README proposes a two stage algorithm for the anomaly detection of JSON documents.
 The first stage of the algorithm uses [random matrix dimensionality reduction](ttps://en.wikipedia.org/wiki/Random_projectio) to vectorize a JSON document into a fixed length vector (JSON document vector).
-The second stage of the algorithm uses a neural network [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) to determine how surprising (autoencoder error) the JSON document vector is.
+The second stage of the algorithm uses one of three methods: average [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), a single neuron, or an [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) to determine how surprising the JSON document vector is.
 Simple statistical analysis can then be used for determining which JSON documents the user should be alerted to.

 ## Background
 * [Random projection](https://en.wikipedia.org/wiki/Random_projection)
 * [Anomaly detection with autoencoders](http://philipperemy.github.io/anomaly-detection/)

-## Vectorization
+## Vectorization (first stage)
 ### Converting a JSON document into a vector
 The typical approach for converting a document into a vector is to count words.
 Each entry in the vector corresponds to the count for a particular word.
 In order to capture more document struct word pairs could be counted instead.
 JSON documents have explicit struct that should be captured in the computed vector.
 For example the below JSON:
 ```json